There are number of reasons for rapes in country ranging from misogyny and caste prejudice to poverty and more.

-The woman, an executive for a finance company, dozed off in the taxi as she was returning home from dinner with friends on Friday night, media reported on Sunday.
+The woman, an executive for a finance company, dozed off in the taxi as she was returning home from dinner with friends on Friday night, according to media reports.

-The woman clicked a photograph of the car’s number plate and then reported the crime to police, an officer told the Press Trust of India news agency.
+The woman took a photograph of the car’s number plate and then reported the crime to police, an officer told the Press Trust of India news agency.

-US-based Uber is gaining popularity in India, especially among young, urban workers who use its smartphone app to connect with and pay for local drivers.
+Uber has been gaining popularity in India, especially among young, urban workers who use its smartphone app to connect with and pay for local drivers.